 xend transmissonx

-“Are you doing this for yourself or for me, your family?”
+There is no respond to “Are you doing this for yourself or for me, your family?”